 A Repeater is a type of device that is placed in the middle of the channel to compensate channel loss.
-Repeater has two categories, Redriver and Retimer.
+Repeaters consisthas of two categories, Redrivers and Retimers.
 A Redriver equalizes the upstream channel signal and retransmits it to the downstream channel.
 The output signal is continuously driven by the input signal.
-A Redriver does not have a CDR, and no retiming is performed when the Redriver retransmits the signal.
+A Redriver does not have a clock-data recovery circuit (CDR), and no retiming is performed when the Redriver retransmits the signal.
 A Retimer equalizes the upstream channel signal, recovers the clock using a CDR and generates a digital stimulus that is transmitted to the downstream channel.

-A Repeater is modeled by two back-to-back input-output IBIS-AMI models as shown in Fig. 1.
+A Repeater is modeled by two back-to-back input-output IBIS-AMI models as shown in Figure 30Figure 39Figure 39Fig.
+1.

-Figure 14: Repeater model
+Figure 39 - Repeater model Figure 11: Repeater model

 The analog part of the Rx model represents the input termination at the device input.
 The analog part of the Tx model represents the output impedance at the device output.
-The two algorithmic models represent equalizationsers, clock data recovery or CDR circuits (if itthey exists) and/or preemphasis inside the devices.
+The two algorithmic models represent equalizationsers, clock data recovery or CDR circuits (if it they exists) and/or preemphasis inside the devices.
 In a Redriver, both algorithmic models can optionally implement the AMI_GetWave function.
 In a Retimer, the Rx algorithmic model must implement AMI_GetWave and the function must return clock ticks.
 The Retimer Tx algorithmic model can optionally implement AMI_GetWave.
 The order of signal flow in a Repeater model is from Rx analog to Rx algorithmic to Tx algorithmic to Tx analog.
 Looking from the Rx analog portion, the Rx algorithmic block is assumed to have infinite input impedance.
 Looking from the Tx analog portion, the Tx algorithmic block is assumed to have an output of an ideal voltage source.